 Zeroization is a process in which all CSPs are cleared.
 It is equivalent to restoring factory default values.
-Zeroization can be executed using external buttons or through 'BCAPI' interface as shown in screenshot below.
+Zeroization can be executed using an external button or through 'BCAPI' interface as shown in screenshot below.

 Figure 5.1: Zeroization / restoring factory defaults using BCAPI interface.